-- 4.54 Additionally, the provision or enhancement of Green Infrastructure should be considered in conjunction with any mitigation measures aimed at reducing vehicle emissions.
+4.54 Additionally, the provision or enhancement of Green Infrastructure should be considered in conjunction with any mitigation measures aimed at reducing vehicle emissions.
 Paragraph 181 in the NPPF seeks to ensure that planning decisions sustain and contribute towards compliance with relevant limit values or national objectives for pollutants.
-Further information on this can be found in the Green Infrastructure chapter of this Plan and in the Fareham Borough Council Green Infrastructure Strategy. - 4.55 POLICY NEXX: Air Quality
+Further information on this can be found in the Fareham Borough Council Green Infrastructure Strategy.

+4.55 POLICY NEXX: Air Quality